Welcome to the Holy Rude Viewfield Church, Stirling!

 See 'Special Events' for full details.

-A new Visitor Experience in partnership with Stirling District Tourism (SC023597).
-Church of Scotland online donations system for
+A new Visitor Experience in partnership with Stirling Heritage Alliance (SC023597).
+Church of Scotland online donations system for It is also possible to give by bank transfer to “Holy Rude Viewfield Church” at Bank of Scotland using sort code: 80 22 60 account number: 26178968.

 UKRAINE HUMANITARIAN APPEAL